camunda-community-hub/terraform-provider-camunda/docs/resources/cluster_client.md

 ### Optional

 - `scopes` (Set of String) The list of scopes the client will be valid for.
-It defaults to all the scopes.
+It defaults to all the scopes, and at least one scope should be specified.
 Valid values:
   * `Operate`
   * `Optimize`
   * `Tasklist`